iOS 27 Leak: Standalone Siri App, AI-Powered Search, Reframe and Extend Photo Tools

 WWDC 2026 and What to Expect on June 8

+July and the final public release in September, alongside new iPhone hardware.
 In the past, pre-WWDC leaks about iOS updates have often been accurate about the features Apple plans to launch, but the details, interface, and timing sometimes change.
 Some features announced at WWDC have also been delayed to later updates.
 The June 8 keynote will reveal which leaked features are real, which have changed, and which did not make it.

 Final Verdict